SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 ### SFTP

-SFTP, also known as the SSH File Transfer Protocol, is a network protocol for remote file access and mangement.
+SFTP, also known as the SSH File Transfer Protocol, is a network protocol for remote file access and management.
 As the name implies, the protocol is co-developed as part of the SSH protocol.
 SFTP provides operations for common file operations such as: